XingFramework/xing-book/tutorial/projects/a_readable_get_resource.md

 The key difference is that instead of submitting an HTTP request to the entire Rails stack, we are just passing a project to an instance of the Serializer and calling ```#to_json```.

 Also, unlike the request spec, here we test the outputted JSON in much greater detail.
-This is a pattern used by the creators of Xing, but it's up to you if you want to follow it.
+This is a pattern used by the creators of Xing-- light testing of JSON in the request spec with full testing in the serializer spec.
+It's up to you if you want to follow it.

-Of course ,that spec will fail because we haven't written ProjectSerializer.
+Of course ,that test will fail because we haven't written ProjectSerializer.
 In this case, ProjectSerializer is trivially easy.
 Xing uses the [active_model_serializers](https://github.com/rails-api/active_model_serializers) gem, and Xing serializers originally inherit from ActiveModel::Serializer.
 So Xing serialziers gain all the default behavior of easily converting ActiveModel attributes to fields in the JSON Record.
 Xing::Serializers::Base adds default behavior to wrap the data in a ```data: {}``` object and create a ```links: {}``` metadata object.

 For the most part, you just need to subclass ```Xing::Serializers::Base```, list the attributes you want serialized, and add a ```#links``` method to define this resource's links.